nudam00/SneakersPriceChecker/README.md

 # SneakersPriceChecker

+Not updated for a while, but it should still work. <br/>
 Program which scraps sneaker prices based on **sku** and **size** and writes out prices in PLN to the excel file.
 Scrapped sites:

 1. StockX - prices must be in USD.